 1. Divorce is Not Their Fault:

-Most Kids will internalize the conflict in your relationship or act up to divert attention away from from it.
+Most Kids will internalize the conflict in your relationship or act up to divert attention away from it.
 They need to be reassured that you will both love them and continue to be their parents even when you’re living apart.
 Remind them that the divorce isn’t because of anything they’ve done wrong and you will never divorce them.

 2. Communicate Appropriately:

 Remember that you’re the adult and they’re the child.
 It’s tempting to use them as confidantes, especially when there are no other adults in the home.
 Unfortunately, this creates parentified children, who worry unnecessarily and feel burdened by your problems.
-If your partner had an affair, for example, an 8 year old will not understand what that means and become anxious or upset.
+If your partner had an affair, for example, an 8-year-old will not understand what that means and become anxious or upset.
 It’s more loving to just comfort them, and share your problems with friends, family or a therapist.

 3. Avoid Bad-Mouthing Your Partner:

 Avoid saying negative things about your ex in front of the kids.
 They are biologically related to the other parent, and if you paint them as a monster, the child runs the risk of seeing themselves that way too.
 By venting to the kids, you are not only putting your needs above theirs, but forcing them to take sides.
-Besides damaging their relationship with your spouse, it injures a their self esteem and makes them feel guilty for loving their other parent.
+Besides damaging their relationship with your spouse, it injures their self-esteem and makes them feel guilty for loving their other parent.

 4. Speak Directly to Your Ex-spouse: